What is Polkadot?

 Nominators

-DOT holders who stake their tokens by backing validators.
-They share in rewards and help secure the network without running a node.
+DOT holders who stake by backing validators.
+They may earn rewards and help secure the network without running a node, but validator choice, inactive nominations, oversubscription, commission changes, unbonding, and slashing exposure can affect outcomes.

 Collators

 Maintain parachains by collecting transactions and producing proofs for validators.
-They don't need to stake but keep parachains running.
+They do not need to stake DOT, but their reliability still affects parachain performance, app availability, and user experience.

 Fishermen

 Monitor the network for malicious behavior.
-They can report invalid transactions and earn rewards for catching bad actors.
+They can report invalid activity and may earn rewards, but ordinary users should not treat this as their main protection layer or a replacement for transfer checks.

 Parachains Explained